By Constant Ondo

 We know today that one of the main challenges of knowledge management is to capture tacit knowledge since it is the most valuable and the most volatile one.

 But the only solution proposed to capture it is generally to transform it into explicit knowledge (through experience sheets, wikis…).
 Which, by definition, boils down to draining it from its unique value.

-It is thus much more interesting to capture experience feedbacks in the rawest and most instinctive way possible, without the person involved having to take care of what they will become.
+It is thus much more interesting to capture experience feedback in the rawest and most instinctive way possible, without the person involved having to take care of what they will become.

-This avoids to fall in two traps which make knowledge management platforms poor : the time needed to formalize experience and the lack of confidence in one’s ability to properly transcribe his/her knowledge.
+This avoids falling into two traps that make knowledge management platforms poor: the time needed to formalize experience and the lack of confidence in one’s ability to properly transcribe his/her knowledge.